Content and Graphics Update

 A large number of department (Ophthalmology) faculty members travelled frequently to lecture and to provide ophthalmology and optics training.

-Also, most all faculty members used the library during 'off' hours (when library staff was not present) because of their patient loads and training responsibilities during the regular working day.
-If they had any difficulties (e.g. database access, OPAC use, etc.) there was nowhere online they could find answers as much of that information was not on the public facing library website.
+Most all of the faculty members used the library during 'off' hours (when library staff was not present) because of their patient loads and training responsibilities during the regular working day.
+If they had any difficulties (e.g. database access, OPAC use, etc.) there was nowhere online they could find answers.

 Revised all website content and in collaboration with the technology department, updated the website with the new content and more new photographs.